EdigaPrudhviGoud/k8s/terms.md

 PodAntiAffinity Example:
     High availability: Ensuring that multiple replicas of a service are spread across multiple nodes or availability zones.
     Fault tolerance: Ensuring that critical services or workloads are not placed on the same node to reduce the risk of a single point of failure.

+CoreDNS is the default DNS service used in Amazon EKS (Elastic Kubernetes Service) clusters.
+It provides DNS resolution for Kubernetes services, allowing your Kubernetes workloads to discover and communicate with other services and pods within the cluster.
+CoreDNS replaces the older kube-dns service and provides better performance, extensibility, and flexibility.
     Resource isolation: Keeping certain workloads (e.g., batch jobs, or low-priority jobs) away from others to avoid resource contention.